 DIY Syringe Pump Comparison

 In this brief review, we will analyze the feasibility to build your syringe pump using do it yourself methods available in the literature.
-Also, we will examine the facts and capabilities about these devices; we will show the pros and cons of making them.
+Also, we will examine the facts and capabilities about these devices; we will show the pros and cons of making your own syringe pump.
 Finally, professional syringe pumps offer robustness, and in the following sections will present the features that make them the best option.

 What is a do it yourself syringe pump?